LoriLuers-PIFSC/optical-app/README.md

 # Optical Metadata Application

 ## Statement
-This application will standardize and streamline data entry and access to optical data.
-Specifically, to standardize Structure-from-Motion (SfM) imagery metadata entry and develop a foundation that is based in the database for optical imagery metadata and functions.
+This application will streamline data entry and access to optical metadata by standardizing data in the Oracle database.
+This meets the urgent need to streamline Structure-from-Motion (SfM) imagery metadata entry, and the future need as a foundation for other optical data entry, quality control, and access.

 ## Purpose
 <ul>